sdunham/nodecopter-poll/README.md

 ## Running the App

-Getting things set up to connect this app to your drone is a bit mor complicated than the original Node Poll app...
+Getting things set up to connect this app to your drone is a bit more complicated than the original Node Poll app...

 1. Connect your computer to your drone
 2. `cd nodecopter-poll/ardrone-wpa2`
-3. Install wpa2 support to your AR drone by running: `script/install`
+3. Install wpa2 support to your AR drone by running: `script/install` (only required once)
-4. Connect to a network with: `script/connect "<wireless_network_name>" -p "<wireless_network_password>" -a 192.168.1.200`
+4. Connect your drone to a WPA-secured network by running: `script/connect "<wireless_network_name>" -p "<wireless_network_password>" -a 192.168.1.200`
 5. Connect your computer to the same network your drone is now connected to
 6. Terminal command: `telnet 192.168.1.200`
 7. Terminal command: `route add default gw <wireless_router_ip> ath0`